SifisoDhlamini/410921334_ScikitTools/README.md

 # Machine Learning Assignment

-##Instructions
+## Instructions
 Please download the IRIS data set introduced in the course, conduct training and testing with the traditional machine learning algorithm introduced in the course, and write a test report to upload.

-l A total of 5 algorithms are included, and each test report contains:
+A total of 5 algorithms are included, and each test report contains:

 1. Experimental settings and results: Each algorithm selects two parameters, changes their set values, conducts experiments, and records and compares the experimental results.
 For example, the penalty and solver of Logistic Regression